 UT Dallas Green Fellows

-The Green Fellows program provides a semester-long intensive research training experience for undergraduates at UT Dallas that will lead to an understanding of the planning, discipline, and teamwork involved in addressing basic research problems in the biological sciences.
-Green Fellows pursue individual research projects under the direction of the graduate school faculty at UT Southwestern's Graduate School for Biomedical Sciences.
+The Green Fellows Program provides a semester-long intensive research training experience for undergraduates at UT Dallas that will lead to an understanding of the planning, discipline, and teamwork involved in addressing basic research problems in the biological sciences.
+Green Fellows pursue individual research projects under the direction of the faculty at UT Southwestern's Graduate School for Biomedical Sciences.